sooftware/kospeech/README.md

 [「Voice Recognition Using MFCC Algirithm」](https://ijirae.com/volumes/vol1/issue10/27.NVEC10086.pdf).

 Our project based on Seq2seq with Attention Architecture.

-Seq2seq is a fast evolving field with new techniques and architectures being published frequently.
+Sequence to sequence architecture is a field that is still actively studied in the field of speech recognition.
 Our model architeuture is as follows.

 ```python